Gifu is one of the “Top 100 Sustainable Tourist Destinations in the World”

 Internationally accredited certification body for sustainable tourism

 Gifu Prefecture has always been famous for its abundant nature and world-class traditions and culture.
-The selection by Green Destinations of Gifu’s Shirakawa Village and Nagara River Basin in 2020 and 2021, respectively, from among many candidate sites, is proof of the world’s recognition that the essence of sustainability is home in Gifu.
+The selection by Green Destinations of Gifu’s Shirakawa Village, Nagara River Basin, and Gero Hot Springs in 2020, 2021, and 2022 respectively, from among many candidate sites, is proof of the world’s recognition that the essence of sustainability is home in Gifu.

 Shirakawa Village, which was registered as part of a UNESCO World Heritage Site＊ in 1995, is famous for its hamlet of gassho-zukuri traditional thatched-roof houses.
 A custom of mutual support, called yui, has been handed down in this village since olden times.
 The villagers help each other protect the traditional houses and preserve the town’s historic landscape by collectively fighting fires and re-thatching the roofs.
 By experiencing local cuisine around an irori sunken hearth when you stay in one of these houses where villagers still live now, you can catch a glimpse of traditional life with yui passed down through generations and let this relaxing space far away from the hustle and bustle of any cities embrace you.
 That truly is a “YUI Experience”!

 ＊UNESCO World Heritage Site

 Structures, historic ruins, and natural areas that are listed on the World Heritage List based on the UNESCO World Heritage Convention.